 The Tongass is filled with centuries-old towering trees.
 Clear-cutting old-growth transforms these ancient forests into carbon emitters that will fuel the climate crisis.

 Many Indigenous communities continue to rely on the Tongass for wild food harvesting and traditional lifeways.
 Tongass roadless areas are needed to maintain healthy populations of many wildlife species.
 It is vital for the region's tourism industry.

-In 2009, a diverse coalition of Alaska Native, tourism industry, and environmental organizations challenged the Bush administration's 2003 rule "temporarily" exempting southeast Alaska's Tongass National Forest — the nation's largest and wildest — from the landmark 2001 Roadless Area Conservation Rule.
+In a multi-year litigation effort, a diverse coalition of Alaska Native, tourism industry, and environmental organizations successfully challenged the Bush administration's 2003 rule "temporarily" exempting southeast Alaska's Tongass National Forest — the nation's largest and wildest — from the landmark 2001 Roadless Area Conservation Rule.

 More than a decade later, Earthjustice and our clients went back to court to challenge the Trump administration's decision to again exempt the Tongass from the federal Roadless Rule.

 The rollback jeopardizes the ancestral homelands of the Tlingit, Haida, and Tsimshian people.

 The Tongass is a champion at absorbing greenhouse gas emissions, as long as its trees remain intact.
 Cherished as a crown jewel of the National Forest system, the forest could serve as a cornerstone for a national climate strategy incorporating forest preservation for carbon sequestration.